labdaddy/KVM/libvirt-network-setup.md

 #### First and foremost.
 All credit due is given to the fine folks at Ubuntu for their KVM page on the Ubuntu help site.
 Check it out [here](https://help.ubuntu.com/community/KVM).
 #### Also to the amazing work of Jamie Nguyen on the [Libvirt Networking Handbook](https://jamielinux.com/docs/libvirt-networking-handbook/#libvirt-networking-handbook) for transforming a frustrating, complicated subject into clear understandable language.
+This book is so good it is referenced on the KVM Networking page of the Ubuntu site itself.
+See [here](https://help.ubuntu.com/community/KVM/Networking)

+#### Ubuntu
+######

 - Check network: `ip addr show virbr0`.
 This should show something like: 4: virbr0: <NO-CARRIER,BROADCAST,MULTICAST,UP> mtu 1500 qdisc noqueue state DOWN group default qlen 1000